Chapter 3 – Relationship to Clients – annotated

 (f) entering into a common business venture.

 [2] The relationship between lawyer and client is a fiduciary one, and no conflict between the lawyer’s own interest and the lawyer’s duty to the client can be permitted.
-The remuneration paid to a lawyer by a client for the legal work undertaken by the lawyer for the client does not give rise to a conflicting interest.
+The remuneration paid to a lawyer by a client for the legal work undertaken by the lawyer for the client does not give rise to a conflict of interest.

 Annotations